 Because there are no logic controls, the rice can be hit-and-miss.
 While these cookers often make perfect rice, they can also make chewy or mushy rice if you haven't measured the rice or water accurately enough or rinsed the rice well enough.

-Rice can also scorch on the bottom, both during cooking or if you leave it on the "Keep Warm" setting too long.
+Rice can also scorch on the bottom during cooking and also if you leave it on the "Keep Warm" setting too long.

 Pros: Easy to use, inexpensive (under $50), set-and-forget cooking.